![]() |

 Text copyright by D.F.
 Renn, the Royal Commission on Historical Monuments, and as noted, with all rights reserved.
-Black & white photos copyright © by the RCHM.
-Other photographs are copyright © by John Cotton and Laurie Oliver.

-Special thanks to John Cotton for providing the Castles of Wales web site with the information below.
+Special thanks to John Cotton for providing the Castles of Wales web site with the information below

 The church is a particularly rich example of late Romanesque work; the figures on the chancel-arch and the south doorway are very remarkable, and these, together with the unusual and somewhat Scandinavian character of the rest of the ornament render the building one of the most interesting in the country.
 The pre-Conquest fragment at the northeast angle of the nave is one of the few surviving fragments of that period in the county.
 Among the fittings the font, the 12th-century stoup and the 17th century gallery are noteworthy.